-For sale of devices, revenue is recognized at the time of shipment of the device which constitutes transfer of ownership of the device.
-Revenue for the services component is reported as deferred revenue on the statement of financial position and is recognized as earned revenue for the period in which the service is provided.
-At March 31, 2017, the Company had \$804,681 (December 31, 2016 - \$2,182,668) in deferred revenue.
+Revenue for the recurring revenue and services component is reported as deferred revenue on the statement of financial position and is recognized as earned revenue for the period in which the subscription and/or service is provided.
+For the sale of devices, revenue is recognized at the time of shipment of the device which constitutes transfer of ownership of the device.
+At September 30, 2017, the Company had \$2,322,253 (December 31, 2016 - \$2,182,668) in deferred revenue.

-The following table provides a component presentation of the Company's revenue streams for the quarter ended March 31, 2017 and 2016:
+The following table provides a component presentation of the Company's revenue streams for the three months ended September 30, 2017 and 2016: